Objective

 User insights

-As someone who wants to join the health research programme, I want to provide my details to create my account and continue the sign-up process
+As someone who wants to join the health research programme, I need to provide my details quickly and with minimal friction, to create my account and continue the sign-up process.

 We believe that simplifying the registration process by splitting it into multiple screens will improve data quality and form completion rate by reducing cognitive load and leveraging the goal gradient effect.